 You needn’t break the bank when it comes to buying a food chopper.
-Even if you go for a big-name electric food chopper like the KitchenAid, it will only set you back between $30 and $50, depending on the color.
+Even if you go for a big-name electric food chopper from a heritage brand, it will likely only set you back between $30 and $50.

 Q. Can you chop anything in a food chopper?

 A. You can't chop every food in a food chopper, but most products are fairly versatile.
 They tend to be best suited for chopping fruits and veggies, but some choppers can pulverize softer produce, such as tomatoes or stone fruit, rather than chopping it.

 Some brands can also chop bread (for breadcrumbs), cheese, nuts, and cooked meat.

 The most powerful models are good for making dips and sauces such as pesto, hummus, salsa, and guacamole.
 Some can even make nut butters and grind coffee.

 A. Not all food choppers are dishwasher safe, but many are.
 While we wouldn't necessarily recommend choosing your chopper based on this feature alone, it's definitely an added bonus, especially if the unit has nooks and crannies that are tough to clean by hand.